 Also groups are welcomed!

-Galleria Savipaja is open between third and 15th December:
+Galleria Savipaja is open between 25th June and 16th August 2019

 From Tuesday to Friday from noon to 4pm